NathanWong1106/NoodleBot-Public-Version/README.md

 - Audio streaming from YouTube straight to server voice channels
 - Integration with `youtube-search` through the YouTube-Data-API
 - Points system based around the noodle currency
-- Integrated with MongoDB databases to ensure continuity for users between servers
+- Integrated with MongoDB databases (data carries over from different servers)

 ### In Progress
 - Additional features for currency